Hazardous Waste Program

 In its early years, EaglePicher mined many different types of minerals for use in developing new automotive and industrial products, such as storage batteries.
 By the late 1930s, EaglePicher stopped lead smelting and converted to lead chemicals manufacturing.
 The Chemicals Facility manufactured specialty lead chemicals for compounding lubricants, paint and primer pigments, dye colors and vinyl stabilizers, as well as other lead compounds.
 The Chemicals Facility stopped operating in July 2003.

-variety of hazardous wastes were produced as part of the manufacturing operations at the facility.
-EaglePicher previously operated two hazardous waste surface impoundments: 1) lead chemicals settling pond and 2) mercury waste impoundment.
-The lead chemicals settling pond was used to hold treated process wastewater from the Chemicals Facility to allow the remaining solids to settle.
-The mercury impoundment was used to manage wastewater produced by the Couples Facility during the mercury production process in battery manufacturing.
-EaglePicher is currently performing long-term monitoring and maintenance of the closed lead chemicals settling pond and investigation and corrective action activities for releases of hazardous waste to the environment.
+A variety of hazardous wastes were produced as part of the facility operations.
+EaglePicher operated two hazardous waste surface impoundments.
+The lead chemicals settling pond was used to hold treated process wastewater from the Chemicals Facility, to allow the remaining solids to settle.
+The mercury waste impoundment was used to manage wastewater produced by the Couples Facility during the mercury production process in battery manufacturing.

 Post-Closure and Corrective Action Status

-EaglePicher began closing the five permitted container storage areas in June 2008.
+In June 2008, EaglePicher began closing the five permitted container storage areas.
 Closure activities are nearly complete.

 EaglePicher is conducting post-closure and corrective action activities under two hazardous waste permits, one issued by the department and one issued by EPA, both effective Sept.
 28, 2010.
-The permits were first issued in 1993 and reissued in 2010.
+The permits were first issued in 1993.
 The department reissued the Missouri Hazardous Waste Management Facility Part I Permit.
 EPA reissued the Hazardous and Solid Waste Amendments Part II Permit.
-These permits require EaglePicher to continue to perform post-closure activities on the closed lead chemicals settling pond.
-The permits also require corrective action in the event there is a release to the environment.
+These permits require EaglePicher to continue to perform long-term monitoring and maintenance of the closed lead chemicals settling pond.
+The permits also require corrective action in the event there is a release of hazardous waste or hazardous constituents to the environment.